 FLU VACCINATIONS 2020

 We will soon be starting our seasonal Flu Vaccination Campaign.
 Due to Covid-19 you will find the clinics slightly different this year.
+We will not be having any walk in clinics.

 We will be conducting the campaign in phases and will contact you by post, when it is your turn, asking you to telephone a separate number for an appointment.
 Patients will be expected to wear a mask when they come for their booked appointment and DO NOT attend if you are unwell.